Inventory

 Within the Health Table are multiple subtables containing their own attributes.

-The Health Table provides the overall status of the device in relationship to its patch status and active vulnerabilities (if a Syxsense Secure License is Active on the console).
+The Health Table provides the overall status of the device in relationship to its patch status and active vulnerabilities.
 This table directly relates to the Patch Table.

 The Health table is not populated by running an inventory scan on an endpoint but is instead populated by performing a patch scan on the endpoint.